HanielU/sk-trpc-payload/README.md

-# Turborepo Svelte & Fastify w/trpc & prisma starter
+# Turborepo Svelte & Payload CMS(Express) & tRPC starter

 This is an custom made Turborepo starter.